spacetelescope/jwst/docs/jwst/combine_1d/arguments.rst

 the string is "unit_weight" or "unit weight", the same weight (1) will be used for all input spectra.
 If the string is anything else, a warning will be logged and unit weight will be used.

-*  ``--background``

-Set this boolean parameter to True if the input spectra are all just background.
-The default is False, meaning that the input are science spectra.